vodro/dockerized-oracle/README.md

 > Note: You must accept Oracle’s license to download and use these.

 ### 3. Start the Container
+change directory to `dockerized-oracle` and run in terminal.
 ```bash
 docker-compose up -d
 ```